TadML: A fast temporal action detection with Mechanics-MLP

 \subsection{Overview}

-Denote untrimmed video dataset as $D = \{D_{train}, D_{test} \} $.each data as $ V\in\mathbb{R}^{T\times C\times H\times W}$,where \emph{T,C,H,W} denote the time step, channel, height and width individually.In most tasks, \emph{V} will convert into ${(\emph{V}_{rgb},\emph{V}_{opt})}$,where ${\textit{V}_{rgb}}$ contains RGB information and ${\textit{V}_{opt}}$ contains optical flow information which takes a lot of time and calculation cost to get it.Our model can only use RGB as dataset.Then take the above as input and get the output through the model,where output Y = ${(d_{i,s}, d_{i,e}, c_i)}$.There are $d_{i,s}, d_{i,e}$ distances between this time step and the star and end of this action and A moment is either part of the action category or part of the background category according to $c_i$.
+TadML architecture features three elements, including a backbone module for feature extraction and down-sampling in time, a time fusion pyramid network (TFPN) as the neck, and action and time prediction branches acting as the head.
+Representing the untrimmed video datasets as $D = \{D_{train}, D_{test} \} $, each video in set as $ V\in\mathbb{R}^{T\times C\times H\times W}$, where T,C,H,W represent time step, channel, height and width respectively.
+In most TAD tasks, {V} will be converted into ${(\emph{V}_{rgb},\emph{V}_{opt})}$ first, where ${\textit{V}_{rgb}}$ contains RGB streams, and ${\textit{V}_{opt}}$ contains optical flow.
+This conversion takes a lot of time and calculation resources.
+Our model only takes RGB data as input.
+We obtain the output via the module, where output $Y = {(d_{i,s}, d_{i,e}, c_i)}$.
+Here, $d_{i,s}$, $d_{i,e}$ are the distances between the current time step and the start and end of this action.
+A moment is either part of one action category or part of the background category, denoted with $c_i$.

-The architecture is mainly composed of four parts.
-The components are as follows: a basic backbone module with feature extraction and a time down sampling module, and then a time fusion pyramid network(TFPN) as the neck,at last the module includes action and time prediction branches as the head.